muchirbickel/code-refactor/README.md

 ## Description

 AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+this website have a codebase that follows accessibility standards so that our own site is optimized for search engines

 ## Acceptance Criteria